hrch3k/youtube-snapcast/README.md

-Run this in command line:
+Run this in command line and you should start to hear audio comming from your snapcast clients:

 `./youtube_multiroom.sh "URL of youtube video"`